Fact checkedFact Checked

 Lemon coffee isn’t a guarantee that you’ll lose weight.
 Some people believe that it can help you eat less.
 This is through appetite suppression since it promotes satiety.
 However, science[7] suggests no link between taking coffee and body mass index (BMI).

-So, it’s better to steer clear of lemon coffee drinks with vitamin C for weight loss, as suggested by Tiktok users.
-You might end up taking too much of the drink, which has its side effects on the body like:
+So, it’s better to steer clear of lemon coffee drinks with vitamin C for weight loss, as suggested by TikTok users.
+You might end up taking too much of the drink, which has side effects on the body like:

 • Nervousness